Adam Zagajewski

 Adam Zagajewski (21 June 1945 – 21 March 2021) was a Polish poet, novelist, translator, and essayist.

-He was awarded the 2004 Neustadt International Prize for Literature, the 2016 Griffin Poetry Prize Lifetime Recognition Award, the 2017 Princess of Asturias Award for Literature and the 2018 Golden Wreath of Poetry at the Struga Poetry Evenings.
+He was awarded the 2004 Neustadt International Prize for Literature, the 2016 Griffin Poetry Prize Lifetime Recognition Award, the 2017 Princess of Asturias Award for Literature, and the 2018 Golden Wreath of Poetry at the Struga Poetry Evenings.

 He was considered a leading poet of the Generation of '68, or Polish New Wave (Polish: Nowa fala), and one of Poland's most prominent contemporary poets.

-Biography
+Life and career

 Adam Zagajewski was born in 1945 in Lwów (now Lviv, Ukraine).
 His father was Tadeusz Zagajewski and his mother was Ludwika Zagajewska, née Turska.
 The Zagajewski family was expelled from Lwów to central Poland the same year as part of Soviet post-World War II policy.
 They moved to the city of Gliwice where he graduated from Andrzej Strug V High School (V Liceum Ogólnokształcące im.
 Andrzeja Struga).
 Subsequently, he studied psychology and philosophy at the Jagiellonian University in Kraków.
 He later taught philosophy at the AGH University of Science and Technology.
 In 1967, he made his poetic debut with Music, a poem published in Życie Literackie magazine.
 He published his works as well as reviews in such magazines as Odra (1969–1976) and Twórczość (1969, 1971–1973).
 During this time, he became involved in the New Wave (Nowa fala) literary movement also known as the Generation of '68'.
 The aim of the group was "standing up against the falsifications of reality and the appropriation of language by communist ideology and propaganda".

 After signing the Letter of 59 his works were banned by communist authorities in Poland.
 In 1978, he was one of the founders and first lecturers of the Scientific Training Association.
 In 1982, he emigrated to Paris, but in 2002 he returned to Poland together with his wife Maja Wodecka, and resided in Kraków.
 He was a member of the Polish Writers' Association.